 Installation on Aircraft

-The very first batch of Pipa Lites were shipped before Nuna received FAA approval for use on aircraft.
+The very first batch of Pipa Lites were shipped before Nuna received FAA approval for the base for use on aircraft.
 That changed very quickly, and Pipa Lites are now approved for use with the base on aircraft.
 Pipa Lite owners who do not have the FAA approval label on their seat can contact Nuna for a retrofit kit that includes updated labels and an updated manual.

 The instructions are sparse, but the caregiver should buckle the airplane belt through the lockoff and close it.
 If the buckle ends up in the lockoff, the caregiver should unbuckle the belt and twist the side without the buckle a few times so that when the belt is buckled and tightened, the buckle is not in the lockoff.